tukasa0001/TownOfHost/README.md

 If the tag is set to "welcome" in the template function, it will be sent automatically when a player joins.<br>
 For example: `welcome:This room is using TownOfHost.`

-### Custom Translation File
-Users are free to create and use their own translations.<br>
-- Open the "Language" folder created in the Among Us folder.
-- Create a file named `{language name}.dat` in the folder
-  - 例: English.dat
-  - You can also rename `template.dat` or `template_English.dat` and use.
-- In the file, enter like `before translation:after translation`.
-  - 例: Command.rename:Change Host Name
-  - See `template.dat` for the `before translation` string.

-You can also reload the translation by pressing key `T`+`F5`.

 #### List of Valid Languages

 | Language Name |